Health & Well-being

 Child Abuse & Neglect

 The safety and security of children in our care is important.
-KKCC’s staff is familiar with the symptoms of child abuse including physical, sexual, verbal, and emotional abuse and neglect.
+Staff are familiar with the symptoms of child abuse including physical, sexual, verbal, and emotional abuse and neglect.
 If we have reasonable cause to suspect child abuse or neglect, we are mandated by law to report it to the appropriate community agency and or the appropriate law enforcement agency.
+Staff are not required to inform parents of their decision to call Child Protective Services.